Danger in the Lumo-Bay

 Punch and Stomp shifted their weight, readying themselves to protect their employer or fight on her command.

 “It was dark.
 I was in a hurry,” Henry stammered, cowering away from the dagger-filled feline gaze.
-“Maybe I missed them.
-I didn’t kill them.”
+“Maybe they were there, and I didn’t see them.
+But I didn’t kill them.”

 “You swear that you didn’t hurt anyone?”
-Doctor Keller asked Henry.
+Dr. Keller asked Henry.
 Her voice sounded earnest and naive.

 The small dog brushed the white curls of his fur away from his eyes and nodded.
 He looked innocent, but looks could be deceiving.

-Captain Jacques’ expression was mysterious — nearly playful and completely unlike any look he would have given Doctor Keller if they’d been wearing their Tri-Galactic Navy uniforms.
-Doctor Keller didn’t know what it meant.
+Captain Jacques’ expression was mysterious — nearly playful and completely unlike any look he would have given Dr. Keller if they’d been wearing their Tri-Galactic Navy uniforms.
+Dr. Keller didn’t know what it meant.

 Without a word, Captain Jacques picked up the navy blue-bound book from his desk, opened it, and withdrew a revolver from a hidden cutout in the pages.
 He pointed it at Gilda and said, “My partner says we’re taking the other case.
 Get out.”